Numerical-Analysis/Spr2020Math377/README.md

 # Spring 2020 Math 377: Intro to Numerical Methods
+## Main
 Instructor: Xuemei Chen, xchen@nmsu.edu

+Lecture: TR 9 - 10:15 @SH114

-**office hours: T 10:15 - 11:15, R 11:30 - 12:30**
+**office hours: T 10:15 - 11:15, R 11:30 - 12:30 @SH230**

 I do tend to be on campus more on Tuesdays, Wednesdays, and Thursdays.
 But feel free to make appointment with me **on any day**.

 This will be the main course website.
-Canvas is for grades recording and possible announcements.
+Canvas is for grades recording, homework submission, and possible announcements.

 ## Software
 For people who don't have Python or Jupyter notebook, a very easy solution is to download [Anaconda](https://www.anaconda.com/distribution/) (Python 3.7 version).